•

 Brussels, Belgium, 2019

 Philippe Van Snick is one of the foremost contemporary Belgian artists.
 His work combines the heritage of modern abstract art and the conceptual enunciates of the seventies, delving into a field of speculations on the perception of the world and life.
 Even though Van Snick’s work has been repeatedly considered from the perspective of painting fundamentals, recent reviews of his oeuvre have shed light on his recurrent experimentations, straddling fields as distinct as conceptual photography, film, installation, artist’s books, or site-specific projects.
 Like a spiral, the work of Philippe Van Snick unfolds continually from the infinitesimal to that which transcends us.
-Encompassing not only mathematical strictness but also an experimentalism that embraces the element of chance in life, his artistic propositions are poetical and unconventional, at once dense and light-hearted, empathic and desiring of the world, silent and dynamic.
+Encompassing not only mathematical strictness but also experimentalism that embraces the element of chance in life, his artistic propositions are poetical and unconventional, at once dense and light-hearted, empathic and desiring of the world, silent and dynamic.

-His work is in the museum collections of MoMA, New York (US), Museu de Arte Contemporânea de Serralves, Porto (PT), Mu.ZEE, Ostend (BE), M HKA, Antwerp (BE), S.M.A.K., Ghent (BE) and various private & corporate collections in Europe, USA and Latin-America.
-He presented solo exhibitions at, amongst others, M HKA, Antwerp (BE); Museum M Leuven (BE); S.M.A.K., Ghent (BE); BOZAR, Brussels (BE); De Hallen Haarlem (NL); Grazer Kunstverein, Graz (AU); Kunstverein Langenhagen, Langenhagen (DE); Art Gallery of York University, Toronto (CA); ART-EX’95, Oxy Gallery, Osaka (JA); Zeno X Gallery, Antwerp (BE); Tatjana Pieters, Ghent (BE); Galeria NunoCenteno, Porto (PT); Arcade, London (UK), Exile, Vienne (AU).
+His work is in the museum collections of MoMA, New York (US), Museu de Arte Contemporânea de Serralves, Porto (PT), Mu.ZEE, Ostend (BE), M HKA, Antwerp (BE), S.M.A.K., Ghent (BE), and various private & corporate collections in Europe, the USA and Latin America.
+He presented solo exhibitions at, amongst others, M HKA, Antwerp (BE); Museum M Leuven (BE); S.M.A.K., Ghent (BE); BOZAR, Brussels (BE); De Hallen Haarlem (NL); Grazer Kunstverein, Graz (AU); Kunstverein Langenhagen, Langenhagen (DE); Art Gallery of York University, Toronto (CA); ART-EX’95, Oxy Gallery, Osaka (JA); Zeno X Gallery, Antwerp (BE); Tatjana Pieters, Ghent (BE); Galeria Nuno Centeno, Porto (PT); Arcade, London (UK), Exile, Vienne (AU).

 • Pontogor